Reporter Outreach Logo

 The Two Models of Tech PR

-Here's where most guides gloss over the most important distinction in the entire industry.
+Most guides gloss over the most important distinction in the industry.
 There are two fundamentally different models for tech PR, and choosing the wrong one is the #1 reason tech companies feel like "PR doesn't work."
+Here's how they compare:

 Model 1: Traditional retainer PR